 Clicking the Browse Products button will reveal products from your store.
 Clicking on a product will add it to the page.
 Once you’re finished adding products and links, you can click-and-drag them to reorder.

-Clicking on the Profile tab reveals options for changing the background and font color and entering basic page info.
-Compared to competing link in bio services, Linkpop’s options are very limited.
+Clicking on the Style tab reveals the option to change the background color or upload a background image.
+Users can also change the card and link colors, card shape, font, and text color.
+Compared to competing link in bio services, Linkpop’s options are more limited.

 Using a custom domain with Linkpop